techidaily/site-tech-savvy/source/_posts/design-personalized-language-agents.md

  You could make other custom GPTs as well, like one for movie recommendations primed with a database of films.
 Then prompt your custom movie bot anytime you want a recommendation.
 The best part is that you’ll eventually be able to share these specialized GPTs publicly and potentially profit when others find them useful.
 Custom GPTs allow you to easily customize ChatGPT for specialized purposes beyond its general knowledge without the need to write any code.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/c17xsnbinCQ?si=xHKslFgC3QbxY4qW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 3\.
 Use Pre-Listed GPTs

  You can build a custom GPT, or you can choose from a long list of hundreds of pre-built options to supercharge your prompting experience.
 Since they are optimized for particular functions, you can get even better responses than regular ChatGPT for niche uses.
 The [pre-built GPTs have already been primed](https://www.makeuseof.com/how-use-chatgpt-my-gpt-bots/) with specialized knowledge to supercharge performance for targeted prompting.